XinyuKang22/kata-separation-of-concerns/sections/080_error_handling.md

 Now, we have to use that new schema to parse our request[^1].

-Change the POST handler to *not* use as:
+Change the POST handler to *not* use `as` and instead:

 ```typescript
 const uploadRequest = UploadRequestSchema.parse(request);
 ```

-And send a your bad request.
+And send your bad request.

 7. Are we getting better error messages from the server?
 8. Remove another required property.
 Do you get information about both missing fields in the response?

 You'll note that the status is still inappropriate.
-When a caller supplies bad data, the server should return a 400 status.
+When a caller supplies bad data, the server should return a `400` status.

-This is because `parse` (although it faithfully returns the type that it does), can also throw an error.
-We could catch that error, but it is preferable to use methods don't have holes in their types.
+This is because `parse` (although it faithfully returns the type that it says it does) can also throw an error.
+We *could* catch that error, but it is preferable to use methods don't have holes in their types.

 Switch the Route handler to use the method that will parse safely.